 Keeping the Ears Dry

-- If you are having a bath or shower and you are not washing your hair, no ear plugs are necessary.
+- If your child is having a bath or shower and you are not washing their hair, no ear plugs are necessary.
 If a few splashes of water get into the ears there is no need to be concerned.

-- If you are washing your hair, use ear plugs during the bath or shower.
+- If you are washing your child’s hair, use ear plugs during the bath or shower.

 The first follow up visit is usually about 6 weeks after the surgery.
 A postop audiogram should be performed before or at this visit.